|

 guard."

-Hindi name meaning "comfort, protection."
+(शर्म): Hindi name meaning "comfort, protection."

-SIGEWEARD:
+- SIGEWEARD:

 Anglo-Saxon name composed of the Old English elements sige

-"victory" and weard "protector."
+"victory" and weard "guard, protector," hence

-SIGISMUND:
+- SIGISMUND:

-meaning "victory-protector."
+meaning "victory-protection."

-SIGMUND:
+- SIGMUND:

 elements sige "victory" and mund